What Survival Mode Looks Like in the Middle of Life's 'Perfect Storm'

 Usually there is a precipitating crisis: Cancer.
 Infidelity.
 Bankrupcy.
 Infertility.
 A shattered dream.
 Depression.
 A major accident.
 Divorce.
 But it’s not usually just one major thing imploding… it’s a half dozen crises on multiple frontal at the same time.
 And suddenly you find yourself in the midst of a hurricane that you cannot outrun, outsmart, or outpray.

-As we've seen this week with Hurricane Matthew, climatologists tell us a precise combination of elements is needed to create a hurricane.
+As we've seen this week with the increase of hurricanes in recent years, climatologists tell us a precise combination of elements is needed to create a hurricane.
 Warm air from one direction.
 Cold front from the other direction.
 Increased moisture from another hurricane nearby.
 Inordinately high wind speeds.
 All coming together at the exact window of time to create a monster storm.

 My perfect storm fell within an eighteen month window: An unexpected pregnancy in the midst of planning an international move.
 Scramble to figure out whether to deliver baby in Europe or USA.
 Marital conflict.
 Miscarriage.
 Health crash.
 More marital conflict.
 Delayed timeline.
 My father’s death.
 Sell 80% of our belongings.
 Organizational conflict.
 Hormone replacement experiment (note to self: BAD idea).
 Move overseas.
 Adjust to new culture and language.